From your Italian friend — before you fly

 How it works

-From checkout to capuccino in three steps.
+From checkout to cappuccino in three steps.

 01